richardschoen/howtostuff/vscodetips.md

 # Misc VS Code Tips
+This page is where I will aggregate miscellaneous VS Code tips and extensions.

 ## Get rid of that annoying preview window
 Some people like the preview mode, but I don't.
 I like each selected source member to open on double click.